Skip to main content

 When HIPAA Does Not Apply

-Many are designed to stand apart from the group health plan.
+Many wellness programs are designed to stand apart from the group health plan.
 These may include offerings like gym membership reimbursements, wellness coaching, or general health education seminars that are not tied to your health insurance benefits.
-In these instances, the you share is not protected by HIPAA.
+In these instances, the health information you share is not protected by HIPAA.
 This does not mean your information is without any protection.
 The ADA and GINA still impose significant restrictions on your employer.

 The ADA, for example, governs any wellness program that includes a medical examination or asks disability-related questions.
 It mandates that such programs must be voluntary and that any collected medical information be kept confidential.
 GINA provides an additional layer of protection by prohibiting employers from discriminating against you based on your genetic information, which includes your family medical history.